George A Danos: Space exploration in Cyprus

+Infrastructure and Innovation - C-SpaRC

+He is the architect and Director of the Cyprus Space Research and Innovation Centre (C-SpaRC), inaugurated in 2024.
+Under his leadership, C-SpaRC was designated as the world's first COSPAR International Space Innovation Centre and a COSPAR Centre of Excellence.
+He built a physical transnational research hub that unites strategic partners NASA and Lockheed Martin with institutions from Europe and the Middle East.

+Apollo 17 Goodwill Moonrock

+In 2022, CSEO partnered with the US Embassy to create and host the Space Exhibition: "From Apollo to Artemis", celebrating 50 years from Apollo 17 (Dec 1973) to Artemis 1 (Dec 2023).
+For the exhibition, the US Government returned the Apollo 17 'Goodwill' Moonrock which was on display to the Cypriot public, bringing together young people and children across the division line 'Under one sky'.

 Involvement in international space exploration

-He is Council Member – the highest governing body – of the international Committee on Space Research (COSPAR).
+He is a Council Member – the highest governing body – of the international Committee on Space Research (COSPAR).
 In October 2020, he was appointed as Vice-chair of COSPAR's Panel on Innovative Solutions (PoIS) (see below for details in this role).

 He is representing the Republic of Cyprus to the Global Experts Group on Sustainable Lunar Activities (GEGSLA).

 He is the official representative of Cyprus to COSPAR and as President of CSEO – the National Member to the International Astronomical Union (IAU) – he is also the official representative of Cyprus to the IAU.
 He is also the official representative of CSEO to the International Astronautical Federation (IAF).

 He serves as Chair of the Analogue Working Group of the Moon Village Association (MVA) and as Middle East & Africa Regional Coordinator for the MVA.

 During the 70th International Astronautical Congress held in Washington, D.C., as a panelist of the "Martian and Lunar Analogues" Global Networking Forum, he announced the International Moon Analogue Consortium.